hongseok-yang/graduatePL19/README.md

 #### [5 September] Room change

-From the lecture on 9 September (Monday), we will meet in the room 112, N1 building.
+From the lecture on 9 September (Monday), we will meet at the room 112 in the N1 building.
+Also, the final exam will take place at the room 112 as well.

 ## 2. Logistics